Salesforce Integration with Grip Security - Posture (SSPM)

 !
 Pay attention.

-Ensure the "Require Proof Key for Code Exchange…" is UNCHACKED
+Ensure the "Require Proof Key for Code Exchange…" is UNCHECKED

 • Click “Create.”
 (8)

-• In the newly created app, go to the “Settings” tab, expand OAuth settings (9), and click “Consumer Key and Secret.”
+• Go to the “Settings” tab, expand OAuth settings (9), and click “Consumer Key and Secret.”

 • Paste the verification code you received.